 Residents will be exposed to research to gain both research experience and understanding of the basic principles of study design, performance, analysis, and reporting, including statistics and epidemiology.

 Residents will be required to participate in a comprehensive, organized course of study, involving regularly scheduled conferences.
 Included are Morbidity and Mortality for all participating hospitals, Urologic Radiology, Urologic Pathology, journal review, and systematic review of basic and clinical domains of urology.
 Urology studies will include andrology, infertility, impotence, sexuality, calculus disease, endourology, extracorporeal shock wave lithotripsy, female urology, infectious disease, neurourology, obstructive disease, oncology, pediatric urology, psychological disorders, renal vascular disease, surgery of the adrenal, renal transplantation, trauma, and urodynamics.
 Members of the faculty participate in clinical discussions, rounds, and conferences, promoting a spirit of inquiry and an in-depth understanding of basic mechanisms of normal and abnormal states and the application of current knowledge of practice.

 The Division of Urologic Surgery selects two residents each year.
-We will begin accepting applications on September 15.
-Our application deadline is early October.
+We will begin accepting applications when ERAS opens September 1st 2021.
 See the Application page for additional information.
 Interviews will be conducted for invitees only.